1965–66 Boston Celtics season: Season standings

-Record vs. opponents

 Game log

 Several of the Celtics games were played in neutral sites, such as Providence, Rhode Island.
 The games in Providence occurred on November 9 and 26, December 30, February 10 and March 4.
 Games were also played in Fort Wayne, Indiana (against Detroit on January 27) and in Syracuse, New York (against Philadelphia on February 12) and Memphis, Tennessee (against St. Louis on March 7).